dfong0530/YT_ML_Dislike_Predictor/readme.md

 This is a Google Chrome Extension, that predicts the number of dislikes on a you tube videos.
 Your current window must be on a you tube video before activating the extension.

+### :exclamation: Disclaimer :exclamation:

+There is a small bug when using the Google Chrome Extension.

+After downloading the extension and navigating to a youtube video, you need to refresh the page before envoking the extension.

+If you fail to refresh the page before activating the extension, the predicted dislikes will not be displayed.

 ---

 ### How I built it